natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

 Task 4.8
 ~~~~~~~~~~~

-Convert IP address in *ip* variable to a binary format and display output in columns in this way:
+Convert the IP address in the ip variable to binary and print output in columns
+to stdout:

-* first string should be decimal bytes valuesв
+* the first line must be decimal values
-* second string binary values
+* the second line is binary values

-The output should be ordered as in example:
+The output should be ordered in the same way as in the example output below:

-* by columns
+* in columns
-* column width of 10 characters (in binary format, you have to add two spaces between columns
+* column width 10 characters (in binary
+  you need to add two spaces between columns
+  to separate octets among themselves)

-Example of output for address 10.1.1.1:
+Example output for address 10.1.1.1:

 ::

     10        1         1         1
     00001010  00000001  00000001  00000001

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 ::